 When you turn the ignition switch to ON (II), the Immobilizer System indicator should come on for a few seconds, then go out.
 If the indicator starts to blink, it means the system does not recognize the coding of the key.
 Turn the ignition switch to LOCK (0), remove the key, reinsert it, and turn the switch to ON (II) again.

-The system may not recognize your key's coding if any other immobilizer key is near the ignition switch.
-To make sure the system recognizes the key code, keep each immobilizer key on a separate ring.
+The system may not recognize your key's coding if another immobilizer key or other metal object is near the ignition switch when you insert the key.
+To make sure the system recognizes the key code: